Nikolay-Lysenko/sinethesizer/docs/instruments_creation.md

 Parameter | Description
 :-------: | :---------:
-waveform | Form of wave; one of 'sine', 'square', 'triangle', and 'sawtooth' phase | Phase shift of a wave (in radians); this field is optional amplitude_envelope_fn | [Function](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/envelopes/registry.py) that takes parameters such as duration, velocity, and frame rate as inputs and returns amplitude [envelope](https://en.wikipedia.org/wiki/Envelope_(music)) of output wave modulator | Parameters of a wave that modulates frequency of original wave (see below); this field is optional
+waveform | Form of wave; one of 'sine', 'square', 'triangle', 'sawtooth', and 'white_noise' phase | Phase shift of a wave (in radians); this field is optional amplitude_envelope_fn | [Function](https://github.com/Nikolay-Lysenko/sinethesizer/blob/master/sinethesizer/envelopes/registry.py) that takes parameters such as duration, velocity, and frame rate as inputs and returns amplitude [envelope](https://en.wikipedia.org/wiki/Envelope_(music)) of output wave modulator | Parameters of a wave that modulates frequency of original wave (see below); this field is optional